 - General visual inspection.
-See Chapter 12-20-00.

-- Engine cleaning.
-See Chapter 12-20-00.

-- · Carry out an engine test run.
-See Chapter 12-20-00.

-- Remove surrounding assemblies.

-- Remove external Alternator if installed.
+See Chapter 12-20-00 - Engine cleaning.
+See Chapter 12-20-00 - Carry out an engine test run.
+See Chapter 12-20-00 - · Remove surrounding assemblies and detach oil lines - · Remove external Alternator if installed.

 The assemblies and lines are only to be removed if necessary and only as far as is necessary!